measuredvoice/ringsail/README.md

 ### Single Sign On

-For the purposes of Single Sign-On (SSO), Ringsail integrates with OMB.MAX.
-For this integration to work, the domain name of the service must be configured with OMB MAX as an external dependency.
-It also requires configuration of groups in the secrets.yml file (the user and administrator groups to check against).
-Leaving these blanks will cause every user account to have either user level or administrator level access.
+For the purposes of Single Sign-On (SSO), Ringsail integrates with Login.gov.
+For this integration to work, the domain name of the service must be configured with Login.gov as an external dependency.
+It also requires configuration of groups in the Environment Variables and a PEM file for integration with login.gov.

 In development mode, users from the db:seeds file will be created with each level of access available in the system.
 There should be no need to integrate with a CAS provider for development purposes.

-If you are looking to run your own version of the application, either modify the authentication mechanism or integrate with a CAS provider.
+If you are looking to run your own version of the application, either modify the authentication mechanism or integrate it with another mechanism using Omniauth.

 ### Social Media Accounts